-The summer intern application deadline for student interns to be employed during the summer 2018 is March 11, 2018.
-The summer award includes a student stipend of $440 per week for up to six weeks of full-time work and College housing and meals (14 meals/week at Valentine).
-(Note: student housing for these summer awards will not be available until June 1) Please be reminded that for students to receive College housing and meals they must work 40 hours per week.
+The summer intern application deadline for student academic interns to be employed during Summer 2020 is March 13, 2020.
+The summer award includes a student stipend of $480 per week for up to six weeks of full-time work in addition to a stipend for College housing and meals (14 meals/week at Valentine).
+Please note that summer academic interns work 40 hours per week and must live in College campus housing and receive meals through the College while they are employed as a summer academic intern.
+(Note: student housing for these summer awards will not be available until June 8).
+Please be reminded that for students to receive College housing and meals they must work 40 hours per week.

 Interested colleagues should apply by submitting the appropriate application with a brief project description and the approximate number of hours requested.
 Please check the deadlines page for the separate dates that have been set for projects involving technology.
 If your project has a technology component, please contact Academic Technology Services.
 In consultation with Academic Technology Services, the Faculty Computer Committee will rank and prioritize these proposals.